Here are the things that you should know before you travel to a new

 Alhambra and the Nasrid Palaces, Madame Tussaud's London, Neuschwanstein Castle, and Anne Frank House.

-If you are attending a Concert you should definitely book it in advance.
+If you are attending a concert or popular sports match, you should definitely book it in advance.
 If

 it is a Musical or Theatre Show in London, go to

 If you have already missed your chance and it shows as Sold Out online, go

 to the venue one hour before if you have the time, and see whether there are